specialunderwear/as3-mixin/readme.rst

 A very flawed attempt at factoring out behaviour for symbols in separate files, is to have user defined base classes for your symbols.
-It is possible set the base class of a symbol in the fla to your own class.
-The problem with this is that there is no way to see if code is being used or not.
-So when you change stuff in the fla, your base classes might become obsolete, without you noticing.
+It is possible set the base class of a symbol in the fla, to one of your own classes.
+The problem with this approach, is that there isvey hard to see if code is being used or not.
+When you change stuff in the fla, your base classes might become obsolete, without you noticing.

-Or the other way around, you might delete a file for which you can not find a reference anywhere in your code base, to find out it is still being used when you try to recompile the fla.
+Or the other way around, you might delete a file for which you can not find a reference anywhere in your code base, only to find out it is still being used when you try to recompile the fla.

 Mixin's for sub symbols